-Heating, Ventilation, Air Conditioning/Refrigeration / Estimated length: 20 months: 3 credits; 11th, 12thC17H03 Classroom and shop learning experiences include theory, application, service of air conditioning and refrigeration and equipment.
-Included are print reading, basic electronics, pneumatics, math, programmable controllers, refrigerant containment certification (EPA certification), and heat pump technology.
+Classroom and shop learning experiences include theory, application, and service of air conditioning and refrigeration equipment.
+Included print reading, basic are electronics. pneumatics, math, programmable controllers, refrigerant containment certification (EPA certification), and heat pump technology.
 Upon completion, students are prepared to enter jobs as service technicians in a variety of domestic, industrial, and commercial settings.
 Students will be required to provide their own transportation to TCAT-Dickson.
 Class will run from 2:30-5:30.
 Students will be allowed to start school later and end early to equalize time.
 Students should be able to achieve 350+ hours / year.

 Program Credentials Hours Credential

-~

 HVAC Mechanic Helper 432 Certificate

 Domestic Unit Repair 864 Certificate

 HVAC Technician 1296 Diploma

-12/0 Dipionia

 HVAC / Refrigeration Technician 1728 Diploma